 Magnesium also plays a key role in the way we rest by playing a supporting role in the function of certain neurotransmitters in our brain, which can impact sleep.
-It also helps regulate melatonin, and helps the body relax.
+It also helps regulate melatonin production, and helps the body relax.
 Magnesium has also been shown to enhance sleep quality as well.

 Melatonin is a hormone that plays a key role in our body’s sleep-wake cycle.
 Our bodies produce more melatonin in the evening, promoting sleep.
-Specifically, melatonin has been shown to synchronize the circadian rhythms, and improve the onset, duration and quality of sleep.
-It is centrally involved in anti-oxidation, circadian rhythmicity maintenance, sleep regulation and neuronal survival.
-Some people may not produce enough melatonin in the evening, causing the process of falling asleep to be a challenging one.
+Specifically, melatonin has been shown to synchronize the circadian rhythms, and improve the onset, duration and quality of sleep.3 It is centrally involved in anti-oxidation, circadian rhythmicity maintenance, sleep regulation and neuronal survival.
+Some people may not have enough melatonin production in the evening, causing the process of falling asleep to be a challenging one.
 For these people, taking a melatonin supplement may be helpful.

-Magnesium vs. melatonin
+Magnesium vs. Melatonin

 Both magnesium and melatonin are two supplements that may be used to support factors of sleep.
 And while both may be useful, they do have some major differences.